< All blogs

-The new version of the ISO27002 information security controls standard was published in February 2022 and will be incorporated into the ISO27001 requirements standard during the year as a replacement Annex A. The new set contains eleven controls that we haven’t seen before and in this series of blogs we’re looking at some of these in turn to understand what they are about and what an auditor might expect to see in future.
-In this blog, we’re examining the subject of threat intelligence.
+The current version of the ISO27002 information security controls standard was published in February 2022 and was incorporated into the ISO27001 requirements standard shortly afterwards as a replacement Annex A. The updated set contains eleven controls that we haven’t seen before and here we’re examining the subject of threat intelligence, which is control 5.7 under Organizational Controls.

 What is threat intelligence?